This set of scales defines new shape scales for edge geoms equivalent to the

 will be matched in order (usually alphabetical) with the limits of the

-if provided.
+scale, or with breaks if provided.
 If this is a named vector, then the

 values will be matched based on the names instead.
 Data values that don't

-match will be given na.value
+match will be given na.value.

 One of:

-for no breaks
+NULL for no breaks

-for the default breaks (the scale limits)
+waiver() for the default breaks (the scale limits)

 A character vector of breaks